Marianna3011/ChoirKids_SWSN/Final_report_simplified.md

 ### Cold-Start Distribution Across Splits

+The dataset splits reflect realistic deployment scenarios. **Cold-start nodes are overwhelmingly concentrated in the test split**, with the following distribution:

+- **Total cold-start nodes (degree ≤ 2)**: 236,337 (9.6% of all nodes)
+- **Training set**: 0 cold-start nodes
-The dataset splits reflect realistic deployment scenarios.
-Training set intentionally excludes cold-start nodes to focus learning on well-connected examples.
-Validation set contains 347 cold-start nodes (0.9% of validation split), while the test set contains **235,990 cold-start nodes** (10.7% of test split).
-This large test cold-start population (representing 96.5% of all cold-start nodes in the dataset) makes cold-start evaluation our primary challenge and reflects real-world scenarios where recommendations must be made for many low-interaction products.
+- **Validation set**: 347 cold-start nodes (0.9% of validation split, 0.15% of all cold-start nodes)
+- **Test set**: 235,990 cold-start nodes (10.7% of test split, **99.85% of all cold-start nodes**)

+This concentration makes cold-start evaluation our primary challenge and reflects real-world scenarios where recommendations must be made for many low-interaction products.
+The test set distribution enables robust statistical analysis of cold-start performance.

 The graph is mostly connected with one large component containing >99% of nodes, plus several small isolated components (2-10 nodes each).
-Despite 61M edges, the graph remains very sparse (density ~1.03 × 10⁻⁵), making sampling strategies essential for computational efficiency.
+Despite 61M edges, the graph remains very sparse with density ≈ 2.06 × 10⁻⁵ (computed as 2E / [N(N−1)]), making sampling strategies essential for computational efficiency.

 ---